Alan Cohen says an archery target is a good way to map out the quality of communication....

 That, my friends, is a 3-foot (at least!)
 North American Racer Snake.
 We'd seen it a couple days before below the wall in the driveway...

-I know why it's called a "racer".
-Ken tried to "encourage" it to head for the woods, obviously without success because later we heard our dog, Gabriel, barking wildly at the ceiling of the porch, but we could'n see what he was barking at.
+I know why it's called a "racer."
+Ken tried to "encourage" it to head for the woods, obviously without success because later we heard our dog, Gabriel, barking wildly at the ceiling of the porch, but we couldn't see what he was barking at.
 A little later he was barking at the other side of the porch.
 I realized the snake had come back and crossed in the gutter because now it was in the Clematis....

 It was two days later we discovered it in the bird house.
 It was not there this morning.
 It's probably lurking in one of my flower beds waiting to startle me....so if you hear a loud scream you'll know what it is!